-Plot allocation - we would advise associations to carefully assess the risk of allocating plots.
-If it is possible to allocate plots safely, within social distancing rules then it should be possible.
+Plot allocation - we would advise associations to carefully assess whether plots can be allocated safely, keeping within social distancing and gathering rules for their area .
 Any prospective tenant must be given all the relevant safety information for the site.

 Public Footpaths through allotment sites - if you have a footpath running through the site that is used by large numbers of people associations could consider taking the following steps.